 Where to go?

 Costanera Norte, Costanera Sur, Bosques de Palermo.
-While you probably can’t go wrong with any of the options, a few puestos stand out from the rest.
+While you most of the stands probably offer similar quality street meat, a few puestos stand out from the rest.

 Probably the most famous one out of the bunch, diverse crowds congregate to taste these sandwiches filled with little beefs of heaven.
 Try a bondiola for only AR$14 and make sure to top it off with plenty of the homemade salsas.